VMware is Now an Open Compute Project Gold Level Member

 Synergies Between the SDDC and OCP

 The core tenet behind software-defined data center (SDDC) technologies is that they allow workloads to be abstracted from many aspects of the physical world.
-And because of that abstraction and resource pooling, it allows movement of workloads, rapid reconfiguration, and better use of capital assets.
+Because of that abstraction and resource pooling, it allows movement of workloads, rapid reconfiguration, and better use of capital assets.
 In short, workload management is fundamentally more flexible because of the basic abstractions of virtualization and cloud.

 OCP’s goals have always been in close alignment with our SDDC vision, making our OCP participation a natural extension of our longstanding efforts.
-That creates an opportunity to which lower cost hardware infrastructure can support modern application stacks; in addition, enterprises are beginning to look at these solutions for less critical applications such as tier-4 backend IT reporting applications or development, test and training environments, and of course supporting virtual private cloud-based architectures.
+That creates an opportunity to which lower cost hardware infrastructure can support modern application stacks; in addition, enterprises are beginning to look at these solutions for less critical applications such as tier-four backend IT reporting applications or development, test and training environments, and supporting virtual private cloud-based architectures.

-Our Commitment to the OCP
+Our Commitment to OCP